- Academic Affairs

 - Any correspondence that is not official University of Maryland, Baltimore business

-To expedite handling of mail, the Mail Services employees color sort items to separate interdepartmental mail from First Class Mail.
-Items mailed in white First Class envelopes are metered and sent to the USPS as quickly as possible without proofing the address.
-It is assumed the individual initiating the mail item has placed it in the proper envelope, interdepartmental vs. first class, and used the appropriate addressing format.
+To expedite handling of mail, Mail Services employees color-sort items to separate interdepartmental mail from First-Class mail.
+Items mailed in white First-Class envelopes are metered and sent to the USPS as quickly as possible without proofing the address.
+It is assumed the individual initiating the mail item has placed it in the proper envelope, interdepartmental vs. First Class, and used the appropriate addressing format.

-- Use only the manila or blue campus mail envelope for interdepartmental mail.
+- Use only the manila or blue campus mail envelopes for interdepartmental mail.

 When addressing campus mail, use the following format:

 When addressing outgoing U.S. First-Class Mail, use the following format:

 737 WEST LOMBARD STREET

 - Type all outgoing U.S. Mail when possible.
 The U.S. Postal Service is utilizing automation.
 The envelope you mail will most likely be read by a multi-line Optical Character Reader (OCR).
 Your mail has a greater chance of reaching its destination with more speed and accuracy when read by an OCR than if it is handwritten and must be read by the human eye.
 The time allowed to process mail is so minimal that it is nearly impossible for the human eye to read and sort with the speed and accuracy of the OCR equipment.

 - All campus mailings that have address labels and consist of one single piece (single sheet of paper) must be folded and tabbed or placed in interoffice envelopes and sorted as stated above.